-Idaho's Middle Fork of the Salmon River is one of the absolute best river trips in the world.
+Idaho's Middle Fork of the Salmon River is the best river trips in the world.
 It is most famous for its stunning Impassable Canyon, world class trout fishing, and riverside hot springs.
-What sets it apart as a top-tier river trip is the continuous whitewater, unique wildlife, and wilderness nature.
+What sets it apart from other river trips are it's continuous whitewater, unique wildlife, and true wilderness nature.

 The Middle Fork (as it's often referred to) starts in a high alpine forest near Stanley, Idaho.
 The first 20 miles have nearly continuous Class III and IV rapids.
 After Pistol Creek Rapid the gradient eases up but the river is still moving.
 In fact, there are no slow pools the entire 100 miles and there are always moving water and challenges.